lorenzo-delsignore/deep-learning-notes/README.md

 # Overfitting and going nonlinear

-Having more data allows us to improve our predictions but can even confute some assumptions, e.g. in the following figure, having more data confutes the assumption that the distribution of data behaves linearly
+Having more data allows us to improve our predictions but can even invalidate some assumptions, e.g. in the following figure, having more data may reduce how well the linear model fits the data.

 ![](media/image63.png)